iKarTehFox/web-clock-docs/docs-dev/debugging.md

 ![A screenshot of the Debug info User Agent text.](/assets/images/docs-Development/debugging/debuginfo.png)

-{: .info }
+{: .tip-title }
+> Dev tip
+>
-The User Agent string shown above is of Chrome 131.0.0.0 running on Windows 11.
+> The User Agent string shown above is of Chrome 133.0.0.0 running on Windows 11.

 ### Dev Colors
 When [Solid mode](/docs/backgroundtheme#background-color-mode) is enabled, the Dev Colors section lets you choose a color from a list of hidden preset colors.